 The JWHA Journal is published twice a year.
 There are opportunities for scholars, young and old, professional and armchair, to contribute their ideas, essays, and papers.
+Learn about the history of the JWHA Journal.

 Specific focus of interest for the Journal is Community of Christ history and culture, as well as the “divergent paths” of the movement.
 The editorial board welcomes your contributions.

-|Submit your paper for JWHA Journal:
+Submit your paper for JWHA Journal:

 Bill Morain, Editor

-|Interested in writing book reviews?
+Interested in writing book reviews?
 Contact

 The book review editor will approach potential reviewers in many cases, but others are welcome to indicate their interest in doing a particular review.
 The guidelines for articles apply generally for book reviews.
 Please submit reviews by e-mail.
 Single-spaced documents are preferred.
 Submissions are accepted throughout the year.